Ankylosing Spondylitis: Causes & Treatments

-If you have ankylosing spondylitis, the vertebrae and spinal joints of your spine become inflamed (this may be caused by the immune system producing autoantibodies (i)).
+If you have ankylosing spondylitis, the vertebrae and spinal joints of your spine become inflamed (this may be caused by the immune system producing autoantibodies (iii)).
 The inflammation triggers a process where calcium is laid down where the ligaments attach to the vertebrae, causing new bone to grow.
 Over time this can cause the vertebrae and spinal joints to fuse together, which reduces your spine’s flexibility.
 It usually starts in the lower back, but can spread up your spine to your neck – as well as affecting other parts of your body.

 Why some people with HLA-B27 develop ankylosing spondylitis while others don’t isn’t clear, but environmental factors are thought to be involved.

 Diagnosing ankylosing spondylitis, therefore, can be difficult – not just because the presence of HLA-B27 isn’t a certain indicator, but because the condition usually develops slowly.
 Scans and x-rays can sometimes show spinal inflammation and fusing of the vertebrae, but this isn’t always visible in the early stages.
 Many people therefore find that getting a positive diagnosis for ankylosing spondylitis can take several years.